4. otherwise be in world Orthodoxy, living within rewritten history, [i.e., living a lie]

 The subject of uncreated light is explained by Fr.
 Maximus Maretta in his talk given at a [super-correct] conference in 2011.
 Fr.
 Maximus used to be in our Roca, but with the RocorMP union in 2007, he joined a GOC [Greek super-correct jurisdiction].
 His talk applies to all, and taken by itself does not lead anyone into a super-correct mindset.

-His mention of the uncreated light puts it exactly in the proper perspective with perfect sobriety.
+His mention of the uncreated light puts it precisely in the proper perspective with sobriety.
 His talk is most profitable otherwise as well, and so, I'm pasting it below.
-Not necessarily for study, although it is worthy of study, but just read it to get an overview and to put our present day and present personal condition in perspective of the grander scheme of things.
+Not necessarily for study, although it is worthy of study, but just read it to get an overview and to put our present day and present personal condition in relation to the grander scheme of things.
 The emphases are mine and highlight the gist of what relates to this post. -jh

 Talk on the Spiritual Life